One night in Cancun: Ted Cruz’s disastrous decision to go on vacation during Texas storm crisis

 “From the moment I sat on the plane, I began really second-guessing that decision and saying, ‘Look, I know why we’re doing this, but I’ve also got responsibilities,’” he said.
 “Leaving when so many Texans were hurting didn’t feel right, and so I changed my return flight and flew back on the first available flight I could take.”

-He reiterated that the trip was as the urging of his daughters, but he seemed also to take responsibility.
+He reiterated that the trip was at the urging of his daughters, but he seemed also to take responsibility.

 “Look, it was obviously a mistake,” Cruz said.
 “In hindsight, I wouldn’t have done it.
 I was trying to be a dad.”